kirstymcl1/project/README.md

 # EGM722: Project Assignment

 # Introduction
-This project focuses on analysing crimes reported within Northern Ireland during February 2023, at both ward level and county level.
+This project focuses on analysing crimes reported within Northern Ireland during February 2023 at ward level.

 # Set Up
 Before running the code, git and conda will need to be downloaded onto you computer.
 The instructions for installing git can be found here: https://git-scm.com/downloads and for Anaconda here: https://docs.anaconda.com/free/anaconda/getting-started/install/